vkhazin/devops-courseware/README.md

 ### Infrastructure as a Code

-* Objectives, Motivation and Principals
+* Objectives, Motivation and Principles
 * Tools and approaches
 * Introduction to Terraform
 * Introduction to Ansible